martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 ng add @ngneat/transloco
 ```

-When asked, choose the languages you'll have on your website (comma separated) and also be sure to answer `y` when asked if working with server side rendering.
+When asked, choose the languages you'll have on your website (comma separated) and also be sure to answer `yes` when asked if working with server side rendering.

 Transloco will add some translations inside `assets/i18n` folder.
 For a simple test, let's add a test translation.
 In my case, I configured Transloco to support _pt_ and _en_ languages.
 So I added some content in en.json